- Digital Mammography - that can detect breast cancer at its earliest, most curable stages.

 In July 2007, Dr. Lehman won the Ladies Home Journal Breakthrough Award.

 Breast cancer screening in community practices may be different from that in clinical trials.
-Read more on this topic and Dr. Constance Lehman's studies published in the Journal if American Medical Association.
+Read more on this topic and Dr. Lehman's studies published in the Journal of American Medical Association.